yongac/six_degrees_of_jaromir_jagr/README.md

     * (Currently) In Stage 2, we scrape the table data and insert it directly into the database file.
     * (Forthcoming) In Stage 3, we will revisit this design.

-2. After building a table of teammates, we check if tables for BFS logic have been constructed.
+2. After building a table of teammates, we check if tables for breadth-first search (BFS) logic have been constructed.
 They are constructed only once (or periodically) to amortize the cost of BFS across many calls to the function.

 3. If the BFS-relevant tables haven't been built, we construct them:
     - We build a teammates graph in memory, represented as an adjacency list (dict of lists of teammates), with nodes indexed by player ids and edges inserted acc. to a teammates table.